Year 11, Germany

 Kathrin’s aim in life is to be happy and have freedom.
 Her hobbies include dancing and listening to music.
 Kathrin has made many friends here.
 She might be departing at the end of this term, however when she does leave the ASMS people are sure to miss her!

 I love this city-Adelaide.
-It has amazing natural environment, and everyone come to here will be attracted.
-It also has multicultural social environment.
+It has an amazing natural environment, and everyone comes to here will be attracted.
+It also has a multicultural social environment.
 The mixture of western and eastern culture can make everyone get to love this city.
 The two years in Adelaide was meaningful for me.
-Thank you Adelaide.
-Thank you everyone in Adelaide.
+Thank you, Adelaide.
+Thank you, everyone, in Adelaide.

 For some reason, (and I don’t really know why) my biggest wish was to spent a year somewhere in Australia.
-My parents weren’t particular happy, but after months of arguing and convincing they agreed with one condition: attending the Australian Science and Mathematics School.
-That is to say, this school would most benifit my further studies.
-With this in mind, I started researching the school a bit and my organisation gave me a contact who had been attending the school the year before I got there.
+My parents weren’t particularly happy but after months of arguing and convincing they agreed with one condition: attending the Australian Science and Mathematics School.
+That is to say, this school would most benefit my further studies.
+With this in mind, I started researching the school a bit and my organisation gave me a contact who had been attending school the year before I got there.

 I’m really glad that I was able to attend the ASMS.
 It has most likely been the best time of my life so far and I wanna thank all of the staff who turned this exchange year into such an awesome experience.

 My name is Stefan, I am 17 years old and from Germany.
 I stayed at the ASMS for the last 12 month probably the most interesting 12 months of my life so far.